3. Put the order on hold and confirm it

 Securing the IPN call

-Secure the IPN call by including a secure token, a short string that is hard to guess, easy to verify and only used once.
+Include a secure token—a short string that's hard to guess, easy to verify, and used only once.

-Creating a secure token: The simplest way to create a secure token is to use a cryptographic hash function and a secret salt (string which should not be known outside your application).
-In this example the token is the SHA1 digest of 1234:sUpErSeCrEtSaLt, i.e. the cart id, a colon and a salt.
+Creating a secure token: Use a cryptographic hash function with a secret salt (a string only your application knows).
+In this example, the token is the SHA1 digest of 1234:sUpErSeCrEtSaLt (cart ID + colon + salt).

 {